enisn/UraniumUI/docs/en/Blurs.md

 # Blurs
 UraniumUI supports blur effects on MAUI.
 You can use it on any control by using `BlurEffect`.

+Apple has its own blur effect and Windows has a Brush for it.
+So it's implemented natively for those platforms.
+Android platform doesn't support blur effects by default.
+So it's implemented in [Dimezis/BlurView](https://github.com/Dimezis/BlurView) and ported to C#.

 ## Showcase

 ![Blurs](images/blurs-demo-dark-light.gif)